kartena/Leaflet.zoomslider/README.md

 ## Branches
  - 0.4 — tracks Leaflet 0.4.x and should be stable.
  - 0.5 — tracks Leaflet 0.5.x and should be stable.
+ - 0.5 — tracks Leaflet 0.6.x and should be stable.
  - master — tracks Leaflet master and can be considered unstable (but please file bugs!).

 ## Tests